AberrantWolf/animalkeys/README.md

 # Copyright Stuff

-The initial set of sounds was generated using MacOS's built-in text-to-speech voice.
-My belief is that this is not copyrighted audio and can be used and distributed.

-In the future, I will be recording all the sounds myself, and all of those will be some kind of creative commons license, probably.
+Any sounds I may include in this repo will be some kind of creative commons license, probably.
 I will never attempt to acquire actual sounds from any games or software.
-If I'm very lucky, it may sound authentic, but my promise is that they will always be sourced ethically, and licensed so you can share them around, worry-free.
+If I'm very lucky, it may sound authentic, but they will always be sourced ethically, and licensed so you can share them around, worry-free.

 # Privacy and Safety Notes